joeypizzas/binary-search-tree/planning.md

         - While root and right.left: - root equals root.left.
           root.right = recursively delete root right and root value
       - return root.
-    - find(root, value):
+    - find(node, value):
-      - if !root, return error saying the value isn't in the BST.
+      - if !node, return error saying the value isn't in the BST.
-      - if root value === value param, return root.
+      - if node value === value param, return node.
-      - if value < root, recursively call find() with root.left and value.
+      - if value < node, recursively call find() with node.left and value.
-      - Else, recursively call find() with root.right and value.
+      - Else, recursively call find() with node.right and value.
     - levelOrderForEach(callback):
       - pass callback param.
 (I don't need to pass root because this method is inside of a tree class, where root is a stored key on the constructor)
       - Check to make sure typeof callback is function, and return error, if not.